Monument Marathon adds Corporate Challenge, still needing volunteers

 Entries into the Platte Valley Companies Marathon are right on track with previous years as it nears the final weeks of registration.

 This year, the Monument Marathon will be held on Saturday, Sept.
-30. Race director Jennifer Reisig told the Star-Herald that an estimated 400 registrations had been received as of Thursday.
+30. Race director Jennifer Reisig told the Gering Courier that an estimated 400 registrations had been received as of Thursday.
 As a price increase neared Sept.
 1, a burst of entries were experienced.

 “We’ve got just under five weeks until race day, and we’ll probably gain another 150 to 200 registrations during that time,” she said.